- Solar advice hub

 A solar & battery system will usually disconnect from the grid in the event of a power cut, to ensure there’s no risk of electricity lines being live while engineers are working on them.

 But if your installer takes certain steps while setting up your battery, they can enable your battery to supply your home with electricity even when the grid goes down.
+However, Emergency Power Supply (EPS) isn't worth it in the vast majority of cases in the UK, with the average household experiencing just 0.4 outages per year, and losing electricity for just 35 minutes in total.

-You just need to choose which level of Emergency Power Supply (EPS) you want when the lights go off in your area.
+If you do want to go ahead with EPS, you just need to choose which level you want when the lights go off in your area.
 The higher the level, the more of your home you can power.

-• Level 1: Just power sockets
+- Level 1: Just power sockets

-• Level 2: Essential circuits (e.g. your lights and fridge)
+- Level 2: Essential circuits (e.g. your lights and fridge)

-• Level 3: Your whole home, but you’ll have to turn it on manually
+- Level 3: Your whole home, but you’ll have to turn it on manually

-• Level 4: Your whole home, and it turns on automatically
+- Level 4: Your whole home, and it turns on automatically

-• Level 5: You can run your home off-grid for months, using whatever electricity your panels and battery provide
+- Level 5: You can run your home off-grid for months, using whatever electricity your panels and battery provide

 They’ll then install a relay that can physically disconnect your home from the grid in the event of a power cut.